David Van Dyke

-David Allen Van Dyke (born January 14, 1959) is an American serial killer who fatally bludgeoned, beat, and stabbed six people at their residences in Milwaukee, Wisconsin, between 1979 and 1980.
-He was arrested in May 1980 after an attempted burglary, and subsequently connected to the murders through fingerprints.
-He was convicted of the murders in 1981, and received six terms of life imprisonment as well as an additional 40 years.
+David Allen Van Dyke (born January 14, 1959) is an American serial killer who bludgeoned, beat, and stabbed six people to death at their residences in Milwaukee, Wisconsin, between July 1979 and April 1980.
+He was arrested in May 1980 after an attempted burglary and subsequently connected to the murders through fingerprints.
+He was convicted of the murders in 1981 and received six terms of life imprisonment as well as an additional 40 years.
 He is now imprisoned at a maximum security penitentiary in Waupun.

 Early life

 Van Dyke was born on January 14, 1959.
 One of five children, he was raised by his grandmother until she died when he was six.
 He then moved in with his mother, who had trouble raising him.
 He refused to attend school, dropping out after seventh grade; broke windows; beat up weaker children; threatened his niece with a knife; and often threatened to harm his mother.
 Additionally, he stole money from his mother's purse and paid stronger children not to beat him up.
 He also used the money to buy a canary, which he strangled to death while laughing.
 Van Dyke was often teased about his obesity.
 He once punched a woman for calling him a fat pig.
 However, he later lost 40 pounds through a weight reduction program.
 As an adult, Van Dyke never held a job.
 He earned about $600 a month as a pool shark and a burglar.
 He often lived in cars and abandoned buildings.
 In April 1979, he was paroled for a burglary conviction.